 Linkilo Keyword Cannibalization Reports shows which of your URLs are being cannibalized with one another

-13. The Role of Content Types: Use CTR Data to Analyze Content Performance
+13. The Role of Content Type

 Different areas of your site may have different CTR performances.
 Breaking down your analytics into segments can unveil specific content types that either excel in engaging your audience or require immediate attention for optimization.